 Sheer curiosity made me search for more digital collections with broadside ballads.
 The following selection presents sites with either bibliographies, useful links or even sound recordings of broadside ballads:

 - Dying Speeches & Bloody Murders: Crime Broadsides, Harvard Law School Library

 - Glasgow Broadside Ballads, The Murray Collection, Glasgow University – with some modern recordings

 - The Word on the Street, National Library of Scotland, Edinburgh

 - Welsh Ballads Website, Cardiff University – in connection with the project for Welsh Ballads Online, National Library of Wales, Aberystwyth

 The Cardiff links selection is very rich.
 For no good reason I had overlooked the section for straatliederen, literally “street songs”, the Dutch version of broadside ballads, in the vast Dutch Song Database of the Meertens Instituut, Amsterdam.
 These songs can be searched using the interface at The Memory of the Netherlands.
 You can even listen to some of these songs.
 I have to mention again Klaus Graf and his blog, a treasure trove in the field of digitization, because he provides the link to the open access journal Oral Tradition where you can find much more on the study of ballads and the field of oral history.

 It is not realistic to provide here an exhaustive list of digital collections concerning ballads.
-A substantial collection newly digitized ballads is presented by Trinity College Dublin in kits digital collections.
-This library thoughtfully adds that these ballads can also be reached online through Europeana.
+A substantial collection with newly digitized ballads is presented by Trinity College Dublin in its digital collections.
+This library thoughtfully adds that these ballads can also be reached online through the Europeana portal.